Adjudicating Refugee Claims in Practice: Advocacy and Experience at Asylum Court Appeals

 Immigration and asylum judges are tasked with the highly challenging job of deciding an asylum claim in an imperfect informational environment where evidence, expertise, testimonies and even the ability to reason intuitively about country of origin conditions and particular cases can be highly constrained.
 If this was not challenging enough, asylum appeal caseloads increased markedly across Europe in 2017 and 2018, putting strain on the capacities of Europe’s judiciary to deal with the challenges of adjudication effectively.
 The policy context is continuously evolving, the linguistic challenges are manifold, the political environment is often problematic, and the stakes are high in terms of the personal safety of refugees and the integrity of European countries’ claims to uphold their international obligations to people forced to migrate to find safety.

-The conference aims to bring together scholars, practitioners and asylum seekers to discuss the challenges of adjudicating asylum appeals.
+The conference brings together scholars and practitioners to discuss the challenges of refugee status determination and adjudicating asylum appeals.